MagnetizedFreckles/dotfiles/README.md

 Right now I use **WezTerm**, previously used **Alacritty**.

 However, instead of builtin tab functionality, I still use **tmux**.
+Have some helper scripts for it in respective directory.
-Probably going to change my multiplexer to **zellij** when there will be session saving feature added.
+Probably going to change my multiplexer to **zellij** after session saving feature is added.

 ### Editor